-A fistula is an abnormal connection of tissue between two organs or between an organ and the skin.
+A fistula is an abnormal connection of tissue between two organs, or between an organ and the skin.
 When damaged tissues come into contact with one another during infection, they sometimes stick together.
 If they heal that way, a fistula forms.
 When diverticulitis related infections spread outside the colon, the colon tissue may stick to other nearby tissues.
 The organs usually involved are the bladder, small intestine, and skin.

 The most common type of fistula happens between the bladder and the colon.
 It affects men more than women.
 This type of fistula can result in a severe, long-lasting infection of the urinary tract.
-The problem can be corrected with surgery to remove the fistula and the affected part of your colon.
+Surgery to remove the fistula and the affected part of your colon can correct this problem.